MicrosoftDocs/WSL/WSL/systemd.md

 ## How to enable systemd?

+Systemd is [now the default for the current version of Ubuntu](https://canonical.com/blog/ubuntu-desktop-23-04-release-roundup#:~:text=Systemd%20becomes%20the%20default%20for%20Ubuntu%20on%20WSL) that will be installed using the [`wsl --install` command](./install.md) default.

-To enable systemd for a Linux distribution running on WSL 2 (changing the default from using the systemv init):
+To enable systemd for any other Linux distributions running on WSL 2 (changing the default from using the systemv init):

 1. Ensure that your WSL version is 0.67.6 or newer.
 (To check, run `wsl --version`.
 To update, run `wsl --update` or [download the latest version from the Microsoft Store](https://aka.ms/wslstorepage).)